You Don't Want or Need Christmas Gifts

 Stuff Was Awesome

-I used to think the stuff was awesome, but then you get to an age and stage in life that you realize stuff doesn’t make you happy.
-Don’t get me wrong, I love getting up on Christmas morning and watching the grandkids take turns opening presents.
+I used to think that having stuff was awesome Then you get to an age and stage when you realize it doesn’t make you happy.
+Don’t get me wrong; I love getting up on Christmas morning and watching the grandkids take turns opening presents.

-When I was little I got one present and I was thrilled with that ONE gift.
-I’m glad that my daughters don’t go overboard with spending money on gifts for their kids at this time of the year.
-They have never gone into debt to buy Christmas stuff, I’m so proud of them.
+When I was little, I got one present and was thrilled with that one gift.
+I’m glad my daughters don’t spend a lot of money on gifts for their kids at this time of year.
+They have never gone into debt to buy Christmas stuff, and I’m so proud of them.

-I remember when Mark and I were first married and some of the family members on both sides wanted to give gifts to each other.
-I thought at the time, “Oh my gosh, we can hardly afford groceries.”
+I remember when Mark and I were first married, some of the family members on both sides wanted to give gifts to each other.
+I thought then, “Oh my gosh, we can hardly afford groceries.”

-We were putting Mark through college and he was working two or three jobs and I was babysitting kids and ironing clothes for people just to bring in extra money.
+We were putting Mark through college and he was working two or three jobs.
+I was babysitting kids and ironing clothes for people just to bring in extra money.
 I also made bread to sell to my neighbors so we could survive.

 Read More of My Articles Do We Need Or Want Christmas Gifts?

 We scraped every penny and bought our first home for $18,400.00.
-Now we were only making a few hundred dollars a month back then so we were not rolling in the dough by any means.
-We both grew up in homes with very little money, so we both know how to be frugal.
+Back then, we were only making a few hundred dollars a month, so we were not rolling in the dough by any means.
+We both grew up in homes with limited income coming in, so we know how to be frugal.

-I remember thinking I don’t want Christmas gifts, it puts too much pressure on me and my budget, and that’s how I feel about my kids and their gifts.
+I remember thinking I didn’t want Christmas gifts; they put too much pressure on me and my budget That’s how I feel about my kids and their gifts.

-My point today is if you are a young couple, single, or even an older couple on a limited income, you don’t have to spend money to make other people happy, or even yourself happy.
-I remember one of the best gifts my parents ever received from my family was a handwritten letter, expressing our love for them and thanking them for memories we had shared together.
+My point today is that if you are a young couple, single, or even an older couple on a limited income, you don’t have to spend money to make other people or even yourself happy.
+One of the best gifts my parents ever received from my family was a handwritten letter expressing our love for them and thanking them for the memories we had shared.

 I will never forget the look on my dad’s face when he opened his letter.
-He literally started crying with joy and pulled his handkerchief out of his pocket to wipe his tears.
-My mom also had tears rolling down her face with her lips trembling as she read her special notes of love.
+He started crying joyfully and pulled his handkerchief out of his pocket to wipe his tears.
+My mom also had tears rolling down her face, and her lips trembled as she read her special notes of love.

-Here’s the deal, if you want to give a lot of presents and have the means to do it, so be it.
+Here’s the deal: If you want to give a lot of presents and have the means to do so, so be it.
 But some of us don’t, and I would rather have my daughters pay off their houses or help the grandkids with college expenses than give us or another relative a gift that will end up in the thrift store in a year or two.
 Does that make sense?

-I live in a neighborhood that has a few elderly people and some have mentioned their kids arranged the gift of having someone clean their house once a month.
-They are in their eighties, what a great gift.
+We used to live in a neighborhood with a number of people over 70.
+Some have mentioned that their kids provided the gift of having someone clean their house once a month.
+They are now in their eighties—what a great gift!
 The special gift approach doesn’t clutter a house, and who doesn’t love a CLEAN house, right?

-It’s hard at first to mention to Aunt Bella that you would rather have a phone call or personal visit from time to time than to exchange checks for each other or gift cards.
+It’s hard at first to mention to Aunt Bella that you would rather have a phone call or personal visit from time to time than exchange checks or gift cards.

-I would much rather plan an inexpensive day at the park together (complete without any mobile devices) with friends and family.
-Or in the backyard roasting marshmallows over an open fire pit.
-We can give handmade letters containing memories we have shared together.
+I would much rather plan an inexpensive day at the park with friends and family (complete without any mobile devices) or roast marshmallows over an open fire pit in the backyard.
+We can give handmade letters containing memories we have shared.
 I promise those are the best gifts.

 Start New Traditions

-The first year you start a NEW tradition of giving less, or nothing, the easier it is on all those involved.
+The first year you start a NEW tradition of giving less, or nothing physical or tangible, the easier it is on everyone involved.
 It was very hard the first year I decided I could no longer give Christmas gifts to my daughters, sons-in-law, and grandkids.

 Was it uncomfortable, yes?
-But, I will not use a credit card just to give a gift I can’t afford to give.
-The funny thing is my grandchildren didn’t even notice there wasn’t a gift for them under the tree from Mark and me.
+But I’m not willing to use a credit card just to give a gift I can’t afford to give.
+The funny thing is that my grandchildren didn’t even notice that Mark and I didn’t have a gift for them under the tree, they understand.

 I realize some people will say, “I HAVE to give something to my grandkids.”
 I get it, but I can’t.
 The funny thing is they didn’t even notice.

 They know when they come to visit me I will make them Mickey Mouse pancakes and that’s the highlight of their visit.
-My oldest grandson is 28 and he has to have them because he said I’m the only one that makes them just right.
+My oldest grandson is over 30 now and he has to have them because he said I’m the only one that makes them just right.

 The Exchange Civic Club

-This year when we attended Mark’s civic club’s Christmas Social we were asked to bring some socks suitable for teenage boys and girls.
-The local Children’s Justice Center had expressed the need to provide these to families they were working with.
+A few years ago, when we attended Mark’s civic club’s Christmas Social, we were asked to bring some socks suitable for teenage youth.
+The local Children’s Justice Center had expressed the need to provide these to the families they were working with.

-Usually, the Exchange Club had a White Elephant gift exchange as part of the social, and although it was fun and generated some laughs, my guess is that many of those gifts are thrown away shortly after the party.
+Usually, the Exchange Club had a White Elephant gift exchange as part of the social, and although it was fun and generated some laughs, I guess many of those gifts were thrown away or thrifted shortly after the party.

 It really gave me a good feeling to know that the small gift of socks we and the others provided would be gratefully received and immediately put to use.